You must be looking for reasons why Japan does watermelon better, right? I’ll tell you all about Japanese watermelons here. Read patiently!

 Nom Factor: The Sole Winner!

-Also, the Japanese farmers grow these watermelons as if they’re rare pieces of jewelry for your gut.
+The Japanese farmers grow these watermelons as if they’ve come to them from the lord.
 They take care of the soil and choose the perfect quality, the most ideal seeds, the best methods of pruning and everything else to make them taste heavenly delicious.

 Shapes, Figures and Sizes: All Kinds Available!

 Heart, Pyramid, Square, Black – name the shape and Japan will turn them into watermelons!
-Japanese are so creative even when it comes to producing out-of-the-box fruits.
+I’ve had watermelons of crazy shapes and the Japanese are so creative even when it comes to producing crazy shapes.

-Some expensive departmental stores sold square watermelons- this was to resolve the issue of space in small refrigerators.
+Some expensive departmental stores sold square watermelons due to small refrigerators in the households.
 The fruits are grown in special cubical containers to make them shape like that.

-Nowadays, these shaped fruits are sold for ornamental novelty with high price tags.
-Other shapes that Japanese watermelons come in are hearts, pyramids and jinmen suika– in the shape of a human face!
-A little creepy but so creative.
+Nowadays, these shaped fruits are sold with high price tags.
+Other shapes that Japanese watermelons come in hearts, pyramids and jinmen suika– in the shape of a human face!
+Woah, really!

 In the town of Toma, Hokkaido islands, black watermelons are produced.
 These watermelons are extremely sweeeeeeet (measure the sweetness with extra Es) compared to normal Japanese watermelons.
 Already the normal ones are naturally sweet in the first place.